Pro-Submitted Construction Tool Storage and Transport Ideas

 Parachute bags have been my fastener storage system of choice for at least 30 years now.
 Why?
 Cuz they're not made out of plastic, which means no lids to open, no hinges or latches to break and no predetermined wrong-size cubbyholes.
 Just extremely simple, durable canvas bags with individual pie-wedge shaped pockets held closed or pulled open with a simple cord.
 This isn’t new, space-age technology, just ordinary sewn canvas or nylon fitted with intelligently designed cordage, but it’s one of the best ways on the planet to store and haul all those small things every tradesperson needs every day.
 They also stack inside a 5-gallon bucket so you can haul a few different bags at the same time.

-Go to the search engine of your choice and type in “parachute bags.”
-You’ll find plenty of choices from $15 to $40.
+Go to the search engine of your choice and type in "parachute bags."
+You’ll find plenty of choices online ranging from 15 to 40 dollars.

 - Travis Larson

 If you drive a two-door pickup truck like I do, you know the drill.
 You hop in your truck and set all of your important papers, your lunch, and other assorted junk on the passenger seat because, well, where else are you going to put it?
 Invariably, though, you take a corner too fast or hit the breaks a little too hard and all of your stuff goes flying, along with a few expletives.